At 0%, the Battery Isn't Actually Empty

 Lithium-ion batteries suffer chemical damage when their voltage drops below a certain threshold.
 Over-discharge (completely draining the battery) drastically shortens its lifespan and, in the worst case, can make it permanently unchargeable.

 To prevent this, your smartphone's OS displays "0%" and forces a shutdown when the battery voltage reaches a safe lower limit.
-In reality, roughly 3-5% of the battery's capacity is kept in reserve.
+Because that decision is based on voltage, a few percent of the capacity is still held back as a "reserve" when the display reads 0%, and exactly how much is left varies with the model, the temperature and how far the battery has degraded.

 • 0% display: The battery has reached its safe lower limit.
 There's still charge remaining